SeriousOldMan/Simulator-Controller/Docs/AI Race Engineer.md

 The most important part of Jona, beside the natural language interface, which has been described above, is the [Rule Engine](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Rule-Engine) and the knowledge base, the rules work with.
 The major part of the knowledge base consists of a history of past events, which is used by the rules to give Jona a kind of memory and allows the bot to interact in a context-sensitive manner.
 The history is also used by the rules to infere future trends, for example, a projection of target tyre pressures for long stints in an evening session, when the air and track temperatures are falling.
 Past and future weather trend information will be integrated as well, when they are available.
 Jona is able to recommend whether a repair of a damage be worth of for the next pitstop by calculating the historic impact of the damage on your lap time, and so on.
 Not all of this has been implemented completely in the alpha version of Jona, but the genetics are all there.

-Below you will find a short intrduction to the rule engine and the knowledge base for a general understanding.
+Below you will find a short introduction to the rule engine and the knowledge base for a general understanding.
 For a complete documentation targeted at developers, see [here](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Rule-Engine).

 ### The Rule Engine